 How are players selected?

-The players are selected for the BEFC by the BEFC Selection Committee.
-In January of every year, the BEFC is marketed to high school coaches and student-athletes throughout the state of Wisconsin, along with schools throughout the Midwest.
+The players are selected to the BEFC by the BEFC Selection Committee.
+Every year, the BEFC is marketed to high school coaches and student-athletes throughout the state of Wisconsin, along with schools throughout the Midwest.
 The high school coach is asked to recommend a student-athlete for the BEFC.
 Applications are sent back to the BEFC by the due date established on the application.
 Final selections to the BEFC are solely at the discretion of the BEFC Selection Committee.

 What is the criterion for eligibility?